1997 Asian Junior Badminton Championships

 The 1997 Asian Junior Badminton Championships is an Asia continental junior championships to crown the best U-19 badminton players across Asia.
-This tournament were held in Ninoy Aquino Stadium, Manila, Philippines from 7-13 April 1997.
+This tournament was held in Ninoy Aquino Stadium, Manila, Philippines from 7-13 April 1997.

+The hosting rights was awarded to the Philippines in November 1996.

 Medalists

 In the team event, China clinched the boys' and girs' team event after beat Indonesia in the final with the score 3–2 and 5–0 respectively.
 The boys' team bronze goes to Malaysia and South Korea, while the girls' team bronze goes to Japan and South Korea.

+Results

 Semifinals results

+The table below were the semi-finals results.